smdogroup/funtofem/docs/driver.rst

 ***************

 While the FUNtoFEM model holds a lot of the aeroelastic and design data, the driver is what solves the coupled problems.
 The nonlinear block Gauss Seidel is the current driver.
+The

 To use the driver:

 #.
-Create the solver dictionary
+Create the SolverManager class
+#. (optional) Define a CommManager class.
+If not, it uses the default CommManager created in the SolverManager.
 #.
-Set up the transfer scheme options
+Define the TransferSettings object
 #.
 Instantiate the driver then call the run methods.